-If you want to consume APIs/application services from a mobile application, you can use token based authentication mechanism just like we do it for Angular client.
-Startup template includes JwtBearer token authentication infrastructure.
+If you want to consume APIs/application services from a mobile application, you can use the token based authentication mechanism just like we do for the Angular client.
+The startup template includes the JwtBearer token authentication infrastructure.

-Here, Postman (chrome extension) will be used to demonstrate requests and responses.
+We will use Postman (a chrome extension) to demonstrate requests and responses.

-Just send a POST request to http://localhost:21021/api/TokenAuth/Authenticate with Context-Type="application/json" header as shown below:
+Just send a POST request to http://localhost:21021/api/TokenAuth/Authenticate with the Content-Type="application/json" header as shown below:

-We sent values usernameOrEmailAddress and password.
-As seen above, result property of returning JSON contains the token and expire time (which is 24 hours by default and can be configured).
-We can save it and use for next requests.
+We sent the values usernameOrEmailAddress and password.
+As seen above, the result property of the returning JSON will contain the token and expiration time (this is 24 hours by default and can be configured).
+We can save it and use it for the next requests.

-API will work as host users by default.
-You can send Abp.TenantId header value to work with a specified tenant.
-It's an integer value and 1 for default tenant by default.
+The API will work as host users by default.
+You can send the Abp.TenantId header value to work with a specified tenant.
+It's an integer value and by default is 1 for the default tenant.

-After authenticate and get the token, we can use it to call any authorized action.
-All application services are available to be used remotely.
+After we authenticate and get the token, we can use it to call any authorized action.
+All application services can be used remotely.
 For example, we can use the User service to get a list of users:

-Just made a GET request to http://localhost:21021/api/services/app/user/getAll with Content-Type="application/json" and Authorization="Bearer your-auth-token ".
-All functionality available on UI is also available as API.
+We made a GET request to http://localhost:21021/api/services/app/user/getAll with Content-Type="application/json" and **Authorization="Bearer *your-***auth-token ".
+All the functionality available on the UI is also available as the API.

 Migrator Console Application

-Startup template includes a tool, Migrator.exe, to easily migrate your databases.
-You can run this application to create/migrate host and tenant databases.
+The startup template includes a tool, Migrator.exe, to easily migrate your databases.
+You can run this application to create/migrate the host and tenant databases.

-This application gets host connection string from it's own appsettings.json file.
-It will be same in the appsettings.json in the .Web.Host project at the beggining.
-Be sure that the connection string in config file is the database you want.
-After getting host connection sring, it first creates the host database or apply migrations if it does already exists.
-Then it gets connection strings of tenant databases and runs migrations for those databases.
-It skips a tenant if it has not a dedicated database or it's database is already migrated for another tenant (for shared databases between multiple tenants).
+This application gets the host connection string from its own appsettings.json file.
+In the beginning, it will be the same as the appsettings.json in the .Web.Host project.
+Be sure that the connection string in the config file is the database you want.
+After getting the host connection string, it first creates the host database and then applies the migrations if they don't already exist.
+It then gets the connection strings of the tenant databases and runs the migrations for those databases.
+It skips a tenant if it does not have a dedicated database or if the database has already been migrated by another tenant (for databases shared between multiple tenants).

-You can use this tool on development or on product environment to migrate databases on deployment, instead of EntityFramework's own tooling (which requires some configuration and can work for single database/tenant in one run).
+You can use this tool on the development or production environment to migrate the databases on deployment instead of using EntityFramework's own tooling (which requires some configuration and can work only for a single database/tenant in one run).

-Startup template includes test infrastructure setup and a few tests under the .Test project.
+The startup template includes the test infrastructure setup and a few tests under the .Test project.
 You can check them and write similar tests easily.
-Actually, they are integration tests rather than unit tests since they tests your code with all ASP.NET Boilerplate infrastructure (including validation, authorization, unit of work...).
+Actually, they are integration tests rather than unit tests since they test your code with all of ASP.NET Boilerplate's infrastructure (including validation, authorization, unit of work...).

-This project template is developed as open source and free under Github: https://github.com/aspnetboilerplate/module-zero-core-template
+This template is developed as an open source project and is available for free on GitHub: https://github.com/aspnetboilerplate/module-zero-core-template